atomjoy/shiki-highlighter/README.md

 # Shiki Highlighter JavaScript Vue3

-Code syntax highlighting with Shiki highlighter in JavaScript and Vue 3 with CDN.
+Code syntax highlighting with Shiki highlighter in JavaScript and Vue 3 with CDN (line numbers css).

 ## Minimal